slokeshrestha26/dip_comics_diffusion/README.md

 Use command `cds` to go the /scratch directory.
 You can also do `cdw folder-name` to directly navigate to that folder in /work.
 This format works for /scratch too.

+Ask for a compute node using the following command:
+`idev -N 1 -p gpu-a100 -m 30:00`
+Use `-p normal` if you don't need GPUs.
+Use `-m 60:00` if you want it for 60 mins or `-t 1:0:0` if you want it for 2 hours.
+Use `-N 2` if you need 2 nodes instead.

+Sharan's command is:
+`srun --gres=gpu:2 -c 32 -m 32 --pty /bin/bash`